-Rear lights clusters, 9-5 SportWagon
+Rear lights clusters, 9-5 SportCombi

-- 1 Open the tailgate. - 2 Remove the cover by turning the two catches counterclockwise one quarter turn. - 3 Remove the two screws securing the light cluster to the body.
+- 1 Open the tailgate. - 2 Remove the two screws securing the light cluster to the body.

-- 4 Pull the light cluster rearwards and angle it outwards (it is seated quite firmly). - 5 Release the fastener from the body.
+- 3 Remove the two screws securing the light cluster to the body. - 4 Pull the light cluster rearwards and angle it outwards (it is seated quite firmly). - 5 Release the fastener from the body.
 Reinsert the fastener into the groove in the light cluster.
-Press in the fastener until you hear a click. - 6 Take out the bulb holder by twisting it slightly counterclockwise. - 7 Press in the bulb and twist it counterclockwise. - 8 Change the bulb. - 9 Check that the new bulb works.
+Press in the fastener until you hear a click. - 6 Take out the bulb holder. - 7 Press in the bulb and twist it counterclockwise. - 8 Change the bulb. - 9 Check that the new bulb works.